VTSTech/GuildWho/README.md

 /gwho showkickr - shows the currently set kick reason

-Manual Database submission (These are detected and added automatically while the Addon is loaded, except KickReason)
+Manual Database submission (These are detected and added automatically while the Addon is loaded)

 /gwho addjoin Nick 11/22/15 11/22/15 - Manual join submit